sergeyrudenko/search-engine/README.md

-# Serch engine source code by Sergey Rudenko
+# Serch engine source code
 You can change directory for scanning in main config module

-Install docker & docker-compose first
+#Install docker & docker-compose first
 Project depends redis & rabbitmq and will be start with that containers

-run 'docker-compose up --build' to build & run project in docker
+#run 'docker-compose up --build'

+to build & run project in docker

 After running project wait 10 sec for rabbitmq container started, after that project avalailable on localhost:6969